-The IAU Working Group for Planetary System Nomenclature has approved the name Vid Flumina for a channel on Titan.
-For more information, see the IAU Gazetteer of Planetary Nomenclature.
+The Working Group for Planetary System Nomenclature has approved new names for two craters on Mars: Roddy and Luba.
+For more information, see the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved the name Lucaya for a crater on Mars.
-For more information, see the map of MC-21 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Ladoga Lacus for a lacus on Titan.
+For more information, see the image of the north pole region of Titan in the Gazetteer of Planetary Nomenclature.

 I was MAHLI uplink lead again for Sol 282, and helped plan images of the SAM and CheMin sample inlets to verify that samples were delivered properly.
 The plan also included sample dropoff to CheMin and overnight analysis.
 It's nice to see that the updates to the MAHLI "self portrait" of the rover… Read More

 The drilling at "Cumberland" went perfectly.
 The MAHLI images that we planned for Sol 279 came out well.
 So the plan for Sol 281 includes sieving of the sample and feeding some of it to SAM.
 This will happen late in the afternoon, when winds are expected to be low, to avoid loosing some of the… Read More

 I was MAHLI uplink lead today, planning 3 sols to get us through the weekend.
 It was a busy day--lots of MAHLI images were planned, both before and after drilling the Cumberland target.
 A SAM measurement of the atmosphere and SAM "preconditioning" in anticipation of the second drill sample… Read More

 Because the critical data from yesterday's plan won't be received until around noon Pacific time, MSL tactical planning starts later than usual today.
 Even though the MSL project made the transition to "Earth time" planning months ago, the schedule is still allowed to shift a few hours when… Read More